Here is a timeline of the Master of Business Administration (MBA) degree.

 January 1, 1900

 The first graduate school of business was established in 1900.
-The Tuck School of Business was founded at Dartmouth College through a donation made by Dartmouth alumnus Edward…Read more
+The Tuck School of Business was founded at Dartmouth College through a donation made by Dartmouth alumnus Edward Tuck.
+Dartmouth College is an Ivy League research university in Hanover, New Hampshire.
+The Tuck School of Business now offers only one…Read more

 First MBA Program Launched at Harvard